 |---|---|

-| Annual energy savings (vs. gas) | ~ $800/year |
+| Annual energy savings (vs. gas) | ~ $800 / year |

-| Estimated total cost savings (Year 1) | ≈ $7,300 |
+| Estimated total upfront rebate value (Year 1) | ≈ $12,100 |

 EcoFrost Can Handle the Entire Rebate Process